-What is a muslin?
+What is a Muslin in Sewing?

-The careful dressmaker will use muslin, calico or a similar cheap fabric to cut out and fit a new pattern.
+A muslin or toile is simply a mock-up or prototype of the pattern you plan to make.
+The careful dressmaker will use muslin, calico, or a similar cheap fabric to cut out and fit a new pattern.

-The muslin fabric is cut and all pattern markings and seam allowances are transferred from the pattern.
-It is then assembled into the garment.
-There is no need for fancy seam finishings or neat sewing since the purpose is simply to try out and fit the pattern.
-This may seem like a contradiction you may think but there are advantages to having a muslin test pattern done.
+The muslin fabric is cut, and all pattern markings and seam allowances are transferred from the pattern.
+It is then assembled into the final garment.

+Sewing a muslin test pattern is going to save you time and money in the LONG RUN.
+This may seem like a contradiction, you may think, but there are advantages to having a muslin test pattern done.

 - You can test the pattern for sizing and any tricky parts of the process before you make up your real garment.